bbauska/UofM-AdvStyling/readme.md

 ami.responsivedesign.is.
 <https://ui.dev/amiresponsive?url=https://ibm-web-dev.bauska.org>.

-I\'m going to go through and I\'m going to show you three different sites and how we can use this website to test the responsiveness of these webpages.
+I&apos;m going to go through and I&apos;m going to show you three different sites and how we can use this website to test the responsiveness of these webpages.